 A representative comment

-The comments I read today were beneath a story about Tracy Squire, whose son Daniel was killed by a van last month.
+The comments I read today were beneath a story about Tracy Squire, whose son Daniel was killed when struck from behind by a van last month.
 Tracy is seeking to confront the attitude of some people to “cyclists” and, with depressingly predictable irony, the comments serve to illustrate the root of the issue.

 I’m only going to use one as an example.
 It’s wholly representative both of the comments that regularly appear on these articles and of the attitude that is so deeply problematic:

 Whilst this is not aimed at this particular cyclist in any way as I do not know the facts, and nobody deserves what happened, respect has to be earned.
 That wont happen all the time a large proportion of cyclists simply regard road laws as inapplicable to them.
 Jumping red lights, up onto the pavement, between lines of traffic switching from one side to the other, not using supplied cycle paths (happens all the time on Watling St/Sovereign Boulevard in Gillingham) No, not all cyclists by any means, and most ‘serious’ cyclists are all to aware of the dangers, but definitely a big enough proportion to give the rest a bad name.

 Let’s get one thing, perhaps the purest essence of the problem, very straight right here and now:

 Respect does not have to be earned.

 You can walk out into the street, see hundreds of people whom you’ve never met before in your life, and you can respect them.
 You can let them do what they’re doing, wear what they’re wearing, say what they’re saying.
 It’s perfectly normal and natural and – by and large – everyone does this.
 It’s basic respect that we all have for each other by default.